60 YEARS OF THE ROLLING STONES A walking tour to mark the 60th anniversary of the world’s greatest rock’n’roll band

 In search of The Men They Couldn’t Hang in 1960s London

-Curated & guided by Adam Scott-Goulding (“⭐️⭐️⭐️⭐️⭐️ Hugely knowledgable, brilliant storyteller” Howard D Google Reviews Jan 2022) this walking tour will prowl in the blueswailing, drug-busting, establishment-baiting footsteps of the savage young Stones in their 60’s pomp.
+The walk is curated and guided by Adam Scott-Goulding (“⭐️⭐️⭐️⭐️⭐️ Hugely knowledgable, brilliant storyteller” Howard D Google Reviews Jan 2022) and will prowl in the blueswailing, drug-busting, establishment-baiting footsteps of the savage young Stones in their 60’s pomp.

 The Denmark Street recording studio where they recorded their first album